Antinoöpolis: Archaeological finds

 The earliest finds at the site date to the New Kingdom, when Bes and Hathor were important deities.
 A grotto, once inhabited by Christian anchorites, probably marks the seat of the shrine and oracle, and Grecian tombs with inscriptions point to the necropolis of Antinoöpolis.
 The ruins of Antinoöpolis attest, by the area which they fill, the ancient grandeur of the city.
 The direction of the principal streets may still be traced.
 The streets were built on a grid plan with roads intersecting at right angles, like the majority of Roman cities at this time, and Jomard, a member of Napoleon's Commission d’Egypte found that the streets were divided into quarters and blocks, with each building being conveniently numbered.
 One at least of them, which ran from north to south, had on either side of it a corridor supported by columns for the convenience of foot-passengers.
 The walls of the theatre near the southern gate, and those of the hippodrome without the walls to the east, are still extant.
 At the north-western extremity of the city was a portico, of which four columns remain, inscribed to Good Fortune, and bearing the date of the 14th and last year of the reign of Alexander Severus, 235 AD.

 As far as can be ascertained from the space covered with mounds of masonry, Antinoöpolis was about a mile and a half in length, and nearly half a mile broad.
 The remains of the city, having a three and a half mile circumference, suggests Roman and Hellenistic foundations and was surrounded by a brick wall on three sides, leaving the fourth side open to the Nile.
 Near the Hippodrome are a well and tanks appertaining to an ancient road, which leads from the eastern gate to a valley behind the town, ascends the mountains, and, passing through the desert by the Wádee Tarfa, joins the roads to the quarries of the Mons Porphyrites.
 At the beginning of the 19th century, when Napoleonic surveys were made, a theatre, many temples, a triumphal arch, two streets with double colonnades (illustrated in Description de l'Egypte), a circus, and a hippodrome nearby, were still to be seen.

+A small collection of textiles excavated 1913–1914 by John de Monins Johnson are held in the collections of the Museum of New Zealand Te Papa Tongarewa.